 Usually, the best practice is to assign R symbols to SymPy variables of the same name.
 To avoid confusion, symbol names and Python variable names will always coincide.

-In addition to symbol()
+In addition to symbol() illustrated above, multiple

 R-symbols / Python-variables can be defined using def_sym